mirus77/DelphiEET/README.md

   Select EETHttpClient directives :
-      USE_SYNAPSE_CLIENT - use Synapse library for HTTP Post (WinXP and higher) or USE_RIO_CLIENT - Native SOAP HTTPRio for HTTP Post (default choice) Win Vista and higher or USE_SBRIDGE_CLIENT - use SecureBridge components from www.devart.com for HTTP Post (WinXP and higher) or USE_NETHTTP_CLIENT - use Net.HttpClient with Delphi XE8 and higher for HTTP Post (uniplatform)
+      USE_SYNAPSE_CLIENT - use Synapse library for HTTP Post (WinXP and higher) or USE_SBRIDGE_CLIENT - use SecureBridge components from www.devart.com for HTTP Post (WinXP and higher) or USE_INDY_CLIENT - use Indy 10 components for HTTP Post (WinXP and higher) or USE_NETHTTP_CLIENT - use Net.HttpClient with Delphi XE8 and higher for HTTP Post (multiplatform)

   Delphi Compiler Options -> Output Directory: ..\..\bin Delphi Compiler Options -> Search Path: